coreos/fleet/Documentation/deployment-and-configuration.md

 Deploying `fleet` is as simple as dropping the `fleetd` binary on a machine with access to etcd and starting it.

 Deploying `fleet` on CoreOS is even simpler: just run `systemctl start fleet`.
-The built-in configuration assumes each of your hosts is serving an etcd endpoint at the default location (http://127.0.0.1:4001).
+The built-in configuration assumes each of your hosts is serving an etcd endpoint at one of the default locations (http://127.0.0.1:4001 or http://127.0.0.1:2379).
 However, if your etcd cluster differs, you must make the corresponding configuration changes.

 ## etcd

 Each `fleetd` daemon must be configured to talk to the same [etcd cluster][etcd].
-By default, the `fleetd` daemon will connect to http://127.0.0.1:4001.
+By default, the `fleetd` daemon will connect to either http://127.0.0.1:4001 or http://127.0.0.1:2379, depending on which endpoint responds.
 Refer to the configuration documentation below for customization help.

 `fleet` requires etcd be of version 0.3.0+.